LaithAli28/azure-network-protocols/README.md

 </p>
 <p>
-Observe DNS Traffic.
-DNS, or Domain Name System, uses TCP/UDP Port: 53.
-From Powershell in the Windows VM, run the command "nslookup" followed by the URL of "google.com" and "disney.com" to see what the IP addresses are.
-In Wireshark, filter for DNS traffic only.
-Observe the DNS traffic being shown in WireShark
+Observe DNS Traffic: DNS translates between human-readable domain names and IP addresses, and uses TCP/UDP Port 53.
+From Powershell, run the command "nslookup" followed by the URL of "google.com" and "disney.com" to see what the IP addresses are.
+In Wireshark, filter for DNS traffic only and observe.

 </p>
 <br />